 Progressive yet laid-back, Seattle, also called 'The Emerald City', is the largest city of Washington State, and is home to the iconic Space Needle, the famous Pike Place Market, and the new Chihuly Garden and Glass.
 Noted as the birthplace of grunge music and coffee shops like Starbucks and Tully’s, Seattle is far sunnier than its reputation as a rainy city.

-Veritably and relatively still untouched by man, Sedona seems to be the Earth’s own conception of perfection.
-Grand red rocks extend upwards as natural skyscrapers, while clear waters flow in streams around them.
-Native Americans thrived in the area before the arrival of Europeans, and now both international visitors and national citizens are taking advantage of the stunning city.
-Sedona often serves as a spiritual retreat for thousands, while others come for the wealth of outdoor recreational opportunities.
+Still relatively unurbanized, Sedona immerges as one of America's natural masterpieces.
+Magnificent red rocks extend upwards as natural skyscrapers, while clear waters flow around them.
+Native Americans thrived in the area before the arrival of Europeans, and now both national and international visitors come to see the astonishing landscapes of the city.
+Sedona is commonly known for being a spiritual retreat destination.

 Sitting near the confluence of two great North American rivers — the Mississippi and the Missouri — the St. Louis region has been a favored destination since Lewis & Clark began their historic westward discovery here in 1804.
 Dubbed the “Gateway to the West,” St. Louis welcomes its visitors with the world’s tallest arch (630 ft.) which was completed in 1965 as a monument to Thomas Jefferson and the westward expansion of the United States.